djhshih/mobsnvf/README.md

 # htspan mobsnvf filter

 The htspan mobsnvf filter is a toolkit for removing artifacts from high thoughput sequencing data.
-Supported damage types are
+Supported damage types are:

 * FFPE
 * OXOG